johnbillion/resource-host-monitor/readme.md

 # Resource Host Monitor #

-Resource Host Monitor is a plugin for WordPress which records the host names of any third party resources on your site (for example, JavaScript files, CSS files, images, and fonts), and then performs analysis on the hosts for quality control and curiosity purposes.
+Resource Host Monitor is a plugin for WordPress which records the host names of any third party resources (for example, JavaScript files, CSS files, images, and fonts) on your site, and then performs analysis on the hosts for quality control and curiosity purposes.

 Currently, RHM performs the following analysis on the hosts that it records: